Introduction

 Enhancing Healthcare Team Outcomes

-1. Surgical events - wrong patient, wrong site, wrong procedure, retained foreign body
+- Surgical events (eg, wrong patient, wrong site, wrong procedure, retained foreign object)

-3. Patient protection events - patient elopement, suicide
+- Patient protection events (eg, patient elopement, suicide during care)

-4. Care management issues - medication errors, mismatched blood transfusion
+- Care management events (eg, medication errors, mismatched blood transfusions)

 References